Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Trade-in discounts

-By taking advantage of exemptions and discounts on sales tax, you can potentially save a significant amount of money when purchasing a new car.
+By taking advantage of and discounts on sales tax, you can potentially save a significant amount of money when purchasing a new car.
 Make sure to explore all of your options and see if you qualify for any exemptions or discounts that could make a difference in the final price you pay.

 Additional Fees to Consider